 The Compensation Committee annually reviews and determines the allocation between the long-term incentive vehicles based on Competitive Market Data, as well as input from senior management regarding our key business drivers.
-For the 2021 Fiscal Year, the long-term incentive program consisted of an equal combination of performance-based unit awards and time-based restricted unit awards.
+For the 2023 Fiscal Year, the long-term incentive program consisted of annual grants of an equal combination of performance-based unit awards and time-based restricted unit awards.
 This reflects the Compensation Committee's goal of aligning the interests of our NEOs with our unitholders.
+In February 2023, the Compensation Committee approved target annual long-term incentive award increases of 5% for each of Messrs.
+Carter and Putman and Ms. Smajstrla; and 50% for Ms. Clark to align their target annual long-term incentive awards with Competitive Market Data.